Horizon Call of the Mountain: Synopsis

-He returns to Dawn's Grasp to report to Marad, who orders him to intercept Asera's Tallnecks at Eagle's Fall while Urid recovers from his wounds.
-Ryas heads there and thwarts Asera's plan, eventually resulting her hanging off a cliff.
-However, rather than accept help from a Carja, Asera chooses to fall to her death.
-(Note: Asera appears in Horizon Forbidden West, where it reveals that she survived the fall.)
-With Asera's threat dealt with, Ryas earns Urid's respect while Marad decides to cover up the situation and grants Ryas a new identity so he can freely travel Carja, though Marad notes that he may call upon Ryas' services again in the future.
+Ryas discovers Asera's overarching plot: she intends to load machines with the lures and send them towards the Carja capital of Meridian, which would draw an army of hostile machines directly into the city.
+Ryas intercepts the convoy and thwarts the attack.
+During the final confrontation, Asera is left dangling from a cliffside; refusing to accept help from a Carja, she then drops to her apparent death.
+(Note: Asera appears in Horizon Forbidden West (2022), where it is revealed that she survived the fall.)
+With the threat neutralised, Ryas earns his brother's respect.
+Marad decides to keep the conspiracy hidden and grants Ryas a new identity, which allows him to travel freely, though he warns that he may call upon Ryas's services again in the future.